 Near Barry in Pike County, Illinois — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-New Philadelphia Townsite (here, next to this marker); First Baptist Church M60 Tank (approx. 4.2 miles away); Little Red Brick (approx. 6.1 miles away); Robert Earl Hughes (approx. 8½ miles away); William Grimshaw House (approx. 9.9 miles away); Reuben Scanland House (approx. 10.2 miles away); The Pike County Poet (approx. 10.2 miles away).
+Site of New Philadelphia (here, next to this marker); First Baptist Church (approx. 4.1 miles away); M60 Tank (approx. 4.2 miles away); Civil War Monument (approx. 4.2 miles away); Little Red Brick (approx. 6.1 miles away); Robert Earl Hughes (approx. 8˝ miles away); William Grimshaw House (approx. 9.9 miles away); Reuben Scanland House (approx. 10.2 miles away).
 Touch for a list and map of all markers in Barry.

 More about this marker.
 This sign is under the kiosk/pavilion.
 There are several more signs there for you read about the history of New Philadelphia.
 There are also guideposts along where the town streets used to be where you can use the New Philadelphia AR app (available free in the appstore) to see what daily life would have looked like in the town.
 Internet is available.
 For more information on the site or app, you can stop by the Barry Public Library and Museum.

-Regarding Site of New Philadelphia.
+Regarding New Philadelphia Townsite.
 The buildings at the site today are not original to the site but are similar to what was likely there.
 The cemetery is on private property so do not try to go find it.
 The house on the southeast end of the site is also private.
 Please stay near where the guideposts are to avoid trespassing.

 Credits.
 This page was last revised on June 5, 2019.
-This page originally submitted on May 30, 2019, by Emily Pursley of Pittsfield, Illinois.
-This page has been viewed 51 times since then.
+It was originally submitted on June 3, 2019, by Emily Pursley of Pittsfield, Illinois.
+This page has been viewed 350 times since then and 257 times this year.
 Last updated on June 4, 2019, by Emily Pursley of Pittsfield, Illinois.
-Photos: 1. submitted on June 1, 2019, by Emily Pursley of Pittsfield, Illinois.
-2, 3, 4. submitted on May 30, 2019, by Emily Pursley of Pittsfield, Illinois. • Andrew Ruppenstein was the editor who published this page.
+Photos: 1, 2. submitted on June 3, 2019, by Emily Pursley of Pittsfield, Illinois. • Andrew Ruppenstein was the editor who published this page.